Shmiizoid/FLO-Motion-Fitness/README.md

 As a new user, I am looking for an app that I can use to track my progress and try new workouts.

-As a potential employer, I want to see that Emilio can demonstrate successful Restful routes and CRUD using a MEN stack.
+As a potential employer, I want to see that Emilio can demonstrate successful RESTful routes and full CRUD using a MEN stack.

 As a novice lifter, I want an app that I can use to update my workouts as I progress in my fitness journey.